Fly from

 The most popular airlines flying from New York to Durban are Qatar Airways, Turkish Airlines and Emirates.

-The cheapest airlines flying from New York to Durban are Turkish Airlines, Kenya Airways and Qatar Airways.
+The cheapest airlines flying from New York to Durban are Turkish Airlines, Qatar Airways and Emirates.

 In terms of precipitation, rainfall in Durban ranges from 1.2 - 5.1 inches per month.
 March is typically the wettest month, when rainfall can reach 5.1 in.
 June is typically the driest time to visit Durban when rainfall is around 1.2 in.